-- 1. The licensed premises will be a home office where sales invoices are processed online.
-A home business is covered under the SEPP requirements.
-Council advised that they have no objection to the liquor licence. - 2.
-No public submissions were received relating to any matters with the application. - 3.
+- 1. The licensed premises will be an office suite where sales invoices are processed online.
+A Development Approval is in place granted for a winery. - 2.
+Police have advised that they have no objection to the liquor licence. - 3.
 I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
 I am satisfied that the statutory advertising requirements have been met. - 5.
 Having reviewed all the material, I am satisfied that granting this application for an online-packaged liquor licence will not be detrimental to the local or broader community.